-4.15 Methodology for wood processes (NFR14 2I)
+4.15 Methodology for wood processes (NFR19 2I)

 The manufacture of fibreboard, chipboard and oriented strand board is a key category for lead emissions.
-There were seven known sites manufacturing such products in 2017, with an eighth having closed in 2012.
-Three of these sites are located in Scotland and one in Northern Ireland, and these 4 sites have reported emissions data for metals to their respective UK regulators, and some emissions data for the remaining 3 sites is present in the E-PRTR.
+There were seven known sites manufacturing such products in 2018, with an eighth having closed in 2012.
+Three of these sites are in Scotland and one is in Northern Ireland, and these 4 sites have reported emissions data for metals to their respective UK regulators, and some emissions data for the remaining 3 sites are present in the E-PRTR.
 These data indicate that the sites emit significant quantities of metals, particularly lead, and for the Scottish sites at least, this is known to be due to the burning of waste wood as fuel.
-NMVOC emissions are also reported for many of the sites.
-Metal and NMVOC emission estimates for the sector have been derived from the emissions data reported by the eight sites in operation over the 2004-2017 period.
-The data are not complete: while there is an almost complete record of emissions of As, Cd, Cr, Cu, Hg, Ni & Pb for the three Scottish sites over the period 2004-2017, data for the remaining sites is more fragmentary.
-For example, the largest plant is believed to be the single site in Wales, for which a near-complete set of emissions are available for 2009, a handful of data for other years in the period 2007-2012, but no data for any metals for 2013-2017.
-This site may have lower emissions than those in Scotland, but it might instead be that reporting requirements in the SPRI and E-PRTR differ or that levels of reporting are higher for SPRI.
-The Inventory Agency use the emissions data available to fill in the gaps in reporting, using estimates of the capacity of each site as activity data.
+NMVOC emissions are also reported for most of the sites.
+Metal and NMVOC emission estimates for the sector have been derived from the emissions data reported by the eight sites in operation over the 2004-2018 period.
+The data are not complete: while there is an almost complete record of emissions of As, Cd, Cr, Cu, Hg, Ni & Pb for the three Scottish sites over the period 2004-2018, data for the remaining sites is more fragmentary.
+For example, the largest plant is believed to be the single site in Wales, for which near-complete sets of emissions data are available for 2009, 2012-2014 and 2017 but with much less or no data for other years.
+The Inventory Agency use the emissions data available to generate emission factors which are then used to fill in the gaps in reporting, using estimates of the capacity of each site as activity data.
 There is a similar situation for NMVOC where we have a high level of reporting for some sites but less (or even no data at all) for other sites.

-Together with the emissions of metals reported in 2I, estimates are also made of particulate matter, PM10, PM{2.5}, Black Carbon and POPs such as PCDD/Fs and benzo[a]pyrene.
-The reporting of emissions of these pollutants by operators is very scarce across the time series and therefore the method uses activity data based on ONS UK Manufacturers' Sales by Product (PRODCOM) statistics (ONS, 2018c), and emission factors from literature sources including the 2016 EMEP/EEA Guidebook (for PAHs); HMIP 1995 (for dioxins); USEPA (PM); Erlich et al 2007 (for black carbon).
+Together with the emissions of metals reported in 2I, estimates are also made of particulate matter, PM{10} , $PM{2.5}$, Black Carbon and POPs such as PCDD/Fs and benzo[a]pyrene.
+The reporting of emissions of these pollutants by operators is very scarce across the timeseries and therefore the method uses activity data based on ONS UK Manufacturers' Sales by Product (PRODCOM) statistics (ONS, 2019c), and emission factors from literature sources including the EMEP/EEA Guidebook (for PAHs); HMIP 1995 (for dioxins); USEPA (PM); Erlich et al. 2007 (for black carbon).